-- ✓ Plan all your high school courses with your career goal in mind using Future Plans. - ✓ Keep in mind that your grades from 9th grade forward affect your overall high school GPA. - ✓ Participate in school or community extracurricular activities. - ✓ Discuss a college or post-secondary savings plan with your family. - ✓ Websites recommended to review are floridashines.org and connectedu.net. - ✓ Take the PSAT and sign up for Khan Academy.
+- ✓ Plan all your high school courses with your career goal in mind. - ✓ Keep in mind that your grades from 9th grade are permanent and will affect your overall high school GPA. - ✓ Participate in school or community extracurricular activities. - ✓ Discuss a college or post-secondary savings plan with your family. - ✓ Take the PSAT.